parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 The `NGINX_WORKERS` parameter sets the number of Nginx workers.
 If not given, the default value is 2000.
 Adjust this number based on the server's computational resources and the intended load.

-### Starting the Client on Host2 ###
+### Starting the Client ###

-You need to copy the `session lists` from the dataset container and then transfer the files to Host2, where you want to launch the `videoperf` client.
+You need to copy the `session lists` from the dataset container and then transfer them to the server where you want to launch the `videoperf` client.

-To copy `session lists` from the dataset container to Host 1, use the following command:
+To copy `session lists` from the dataset container to server, use the following command:

 ```bash
 $ docker cp streaming_dataset:/videos/logs <destination>
 ```

-Then, you can use any command (e.g., `scp`, `rsync`) to transfer files to Host2.
+Then, you can use any command (e.g., `scp`, `rsync`) to transfer files to the client machine.

 To run the client container, use the following command: